pappasam/jedi-language-server/README.md

 [![image-python-versions](https://img.shields.io/pypi/pyversions/jedi-language-server.svg)](https://python.org/pypi/jedi-language-server)
 [![image-pypi-downloads](https://pepy.tech/badge/jedi-language-server)](https://pepy.tech/project/jedi-language-server)

 A [Language Server](https://microsoft.github.io/language-server-protocol/) for the latest version(s) of [Jedi](https://jedi.readthedocs.io/en/latest/).
 If using Neovim/Vim, we recommend using with [coc-jedi](https://github.com/pappasam/coc-jedi).
+Supports Python versions 3.6.1 and newer.

 **Note:** this tool is actively used by its primary author.
 He's happy to review pull requests / respond to issues you may discover.

 ## Installation

-From your command line (bash / zsh), run:
+Some frameworks, like coc-jedi and vscode-python, will install and manage jedi-language-server for you.
+If you're setting up manually, you can run the following from your command line (bash / zsh):

 ```bash
 pip install -U jedi-language-server
 ```

-`-U` ensures that you're pulling the latest version from pypi.

-Alternatively, consider using [pipx](https://github.com/pipxproject/pipx) to keep jedi-language-server isolated from your other Python dependencies.
+Alternatively (and preferably), use [pipx](https://github.com/pipxproject/pipx) to keep jedi-language-server and its dependencies isolated from your other Python dependencies.
 Don't worry, jedi is smart enough to figure out which Virtual environment you're currently using!

 ## Capabilities